by Cooper Abrams

 It is very interesting that in many cases the world accepts a better standard of conduct for the Christian than many who profess to be the children of God.
 If you ask the average man on the street if Christians should drink, smoke, use profanity, be immoral, lie, cheat, gamble or steal they will respond with a resounding, NO!
 Yet, many who call themselves Christians think nothing of doing these things.
 If appears the lost world in some cases has a better understanding of what God meant when He said, "Flee fornication.
 Every sin that a man doeth is without the body; but he that committeth fornication sinneth against his own body.
 What? know ye not that your body is the temple of the Holy Ghost which is in you, which ye have of God, and ye are not your own?
 For ye are bought with a price: therefore glorify God in your body, and in your spirit, which are God's" (1 Corinthians 6:18-20).

-He will love the souls of the lost around him and seek to win them to Christ.
-He will be greatly concern about his testimony before others.
-He will support God's work with his resources in giving tithes and offerings to in thanksgiving to the Lord for God's provision for Him.
-Thus he will be supporting missions both locally in his church and around the world.
-"But ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth."
-(Acts 1:8) He will obey the Lord who says "Every man according as he purposeth in his heart, so let him give; not grudgingly, or of necessity: for God loveth a cheerful giver."
-(2 Corinthians 9:7)He will seek to find his God given talent and use it as Christ directs.
-This is the picture of the true born again child of God as he grows and matures in the Lord.
-Anything less is abnormal and the evidence of a unfaithful servant or false professor in Christ.
+God says, that saving faith is faith that one lives by and trusts.
+Anything else is counterfeit.
+The true child of God will love the Word of God.
+He will love God's church and be faithful in attending its services.
+He will love the souls of the lost around him and will be his life and testimony seek to win them to Christ.
+He will support God's work with all his resources in giving tithes and offerings to the Lord.
+He will seek to find his God given talent and use it as Christ directs.
+This is the picture of the true born again child of God as he goes and matures in the Lord.
+Anything less is abnormal and the evidence of an unfaithful servant or false professor in Christ.